lussierc/africa_db/writing/report.md

 Gabon - 39.300279159929 - 11113.8884680599
 Liberia - 40.3506749335596 - 374.333222192516
 ```
 Above it shows that while both countries have heavily invested into using resources to fund their respective economies, their GDP's are very far apart.
 This happens several other times in the data, but these two were the best example.
 Therefore there is no direct correlation between a countries resource rent percentage and GDP.
 After researching both the countries we found Gabon to be a relatively stable country and having no major conflicts in the past couple decades.
 However, this is much different than Liberia's history, especially in recent times.
 In the span of 14 years they've had two civil wars, with the first starting in 1989 and the second ending in 2003.
+This does not mean Gabon has the resource curse because their GDP is largely based on resources, but due to years of war and corrupt governments the country continues to struggle to reach economic prosperity.
+This is most likely the case with other countries such as Guinea and Zambia, both of which have problems with their governments.

 ###### Graphics